seekehr/DevSpoofGO/README.md

 # DevSpoofGO (x64)
 A project that injects your desired application with the spoofed credentials, made using C++ (dll) and GoLang (injector).

 **LOC:** 7526 (5900 for main project + 1626 for DevSpoofGOTest).
-Note that LOC does NOT mean better code, or is a measure of how good the project is; I simply want to feel better about giving myself carpel tunnel.
+Note that more LOC do NOT mean better code, and is not a measure of how good the project is; I simply want to feel better about giving myself carpel tunnel.
 Simplicity is key.

 Sister repo (for testing): https://github.com/seekehr/DevSpoofGOTest
 ## How It Works